sandhyaparna/AWS/AWS ML Speciality/Practice Questions/README.md

 * Predefined policies: AmazonSageMakerReadOnly, AmazonSageMakerFullAccess, AdministratorAccess, DataScientist
 * Incremental Training: to train a new model using an expanded dataset that contains an underlying pattern that was not accounted for in the previous training and which resulted in poor model performance
 * PCA can be run in regular or randomized mode
+* Transform method is called to get inference for an entire data set using batch transform job.
+The predict method is used for real time inference.
+The deploy method is used to deploy the trained model to an Amazon SageMaker endpoint.
+The fit method is used to train a model using the input training dataset.
+* SageMaker does not support resource-based policies and service-linked roles.
+Amazon SageMaker supports authorization based on resource tags.
+* After calling the create_training_job() method to start the training job, you would like to get a status about the progress of the training job, use decribe_training_job
 *

 ![](https://d1.awsstatic.com/Products/product-name/diagrams/product-page-diagram_Amazon-Kinesis-Data-Streams.074de94302fd60948e1ad070e425eeda73d350e7.png)